-To add and subtract with numbers in standard form students apply a range of skills and knowledge of different topics.
-They need to be equally confident converting large numbers to standard form as they are with writing small numbers from standard to ordinary form.
-Column subtraction and addition may seem basic skills, but they become more difficult when lots of zeros are added.
+To add and subtract with numbers in standard form, students apply various skills and knowledge of different topics.
+They need to be equally confident converting large numbers to standard form as they write small numbers from standard to ordinary form.
+Column subtraction and addition may seem basic skills, but they become more complex when many zeros are added.

-Whenever these questions appear in exam papers they involve positive powers of ten but I like to include negative powers to add a greater level of challenge and interest.
-I also like to include a mixture of addition and subtraction questions.
-I do this because the challenge is not in the arithmetic but in the conversion between standard to ordinary form and including both consolidates this skill.
+Whenever these questions appear in exam papers, they involve positive powers often, but I like to include negative powers to add a greater level of challenge and interest.
+I also want to have a mixture of addition and subtraction questions.
+I do this because the challenge is not in arithmetic but in converting standard to ordinary form and consolidates this skill.

-Addition and subtraction of numbers in standard form is a free lesson which you are welcome to download.
-Like all lessons available at Mr Mathematics it includes a detailed lesson plan, PowerPoint, Notebook, Flipchart and differentiated worksheet.
-Solutions are provided for the in the lesson plan and worksheet.
+Addition and subtraction of numbers in standard form is a free lesson that you are welcome to download.
+Like all lessons available at Mr. Mathematics, it includes an online version, PowerPoint, Notebook, Flipchart, and differentiated worksheet.
+In addition, solutions are provided for the lesson plan and worksheet.

 My name is Jonathan Robinson and I am passionate about teaching mathematics.
 I am currently Head of Maths in the South East of England and have been teaching for over 15 years.
 I am proud to have helped teachers all over the world to continue to engage and inspire their students with my lessons.

 How to teach solving problems with non-right angled triangles.